Quantum Steenrod operations of symplectic resolutions: Regularity of moduli spaces

 \begin{cor} For $X = T^*(G/B)$ and any $b \in H^*_\T(X)$, the (equivariant) quantum Steenrod operations $\Sigma_b^\T$ can be defined on the submodule of $H^*_\T(X)$ generated by the Poincar\'e duals of the conormal cycles $[Y_w]$, and extended to a map

-after localization. \end{cor} \begin{proof} By \cref{defn:stable-envelopes} and the remark following the definition, to define $\Sigma_b^\T$ on the localized equivariant cohomology it suffices to define it on the stable envelope classes, which are in turn linear combinations of the classes represented by the conormal cycles.
+after localization. \end{cor} \begin{proof} By \cref{defn:stable-envelopes}, \cref{prop:stable-dual} and the remarks following them, to define $\Sigma_b^\T$ on the localized equivariant cohomology it suffices to define it on the stable envelope classes, which are in turn linear combinations of the classes represented by the conormal cycles.
 When the incidence constraints at $0, \infty \in C$ are given by conormal cycles, \cref{prop:qst-regularity} shows that the corresponding moduli spaces required to define the quantum Steenrod operations on the submodule generated by the conormal cycles are indeed regular, hence the operation is well-defined. \end{proof}